 Exemptions from the GCR are list in 40 CFR 93.153 or applicable SIP (40 CFR 51.851) and are generally routine and recurring in nature.
-GCR exemptions fall as either regulatory exemptions or as presumed to conform (PTC) exemptions.
+GCR exemptions fall as either regulatory exemptions or as PTC exemptions.

-- Presumed to Conform (PTC): EPA identified the following as PTC actions: prescribed fires, emissions within a facility emission budget where the budget has been adopted by the state, and agency-generated PTE actions published in the Federal Registry as PTC.
+- Presumed to Conform (PTC): EPA identified the following as PTC actions: prescribed fires, emissions within a facility emission budget where the budget has been adopted by the state, and agency-generated PTC actions published in the Federal Registry as PTC.
 PTC actions may apply to the proposed action as a whole, NOT to a portion of the action.
 Additionally, when an action is comprised of combining two or more PTC sub-actions, the PTC sub-actions may not be combined with one another when the net combined emissions would equal or exceed any of the General Conformity thresholds.

 The 2014 and newer versions of ACAM has greatly simplified Applicability Analysis to the point that any action that would potentially be qualified for a PTC listing can be readily performed.
-Therefore, the Air Force will not pursue a PTC list.
+Therefore, the USAF will not pursue a PTC list.

-Currently the ONLY PTC actions are prescribed fires, emissions within a facility emission budget where the budget has been adopted by the state, and actions identifies in the EPA-approved SIP or TIP as "presumed to conform."
+Currently the ONLY PTC actions are prescribed fires, emissions within a facility emission budget where the budget has been adopted by the state, and actions identified in the EPA-approved SIP or TIP as PTC.

-- Regulatory Exempt from Conformity: Regulatory exemptions are specifically listed in 40 CFR 153 and are either administrative or routine and recurring in nature.
-Specific typical exempt actions associated with Air Force activities and citations are provided in Table 3, List of General Conformity Exemptions.
+- Regulatory Exempt from General Conformity: Regulatory exemptions are specifically listed in 40 CFR 153 and are either administrative or routine and recurring in nature.
+Specific typical exempt actions associated with USAF activities and citations are provided in Table 5-2, List of General Conformity Exemptions.

-If a proposed action is on the GCR exempt list, document the specific GCR exemption and citation (as shown in Table 3) within the EIAP document; the Conformity Applicability Analysis is complete.
+If a proposed action is on the GCR exempt list, document the specific GCR exemption and citation (as shown in Table 5-2) within the EIAP document; the Conformity Applicability Analysis is complete.

-If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the specific GCR exemption and CATEX with citations (as shown in Table 2 and 3) within the EIAP document; the Air Quality assessment process is complete (no further air quality review is required).
+If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the specific GCR exemption and CATEX with citations (as shown in Tables 5-1 and 5-2) within the EIAP document; the Air Quality assessment process is complete (no further air quality review is required).